(Last updated on August 5, 2024.)

 Up-Bow (Sukui)

-The “V” marks on notes are converted “Sukui” for Koto and Sangen(Ikuta) notations.
+The “V” marks on notes are converted to “Sukui” for Koto and Sangen(Ikuta) notations.

 You can change notes to “Sukui” notes by renaming Note Names on JapoScore as well.